Swathi1309/ED18B034_ME18B133_CS6910/README.md

 The feedforward network has been implemented in the `feedforward()` function.
 To view an example of the predcited outputs for an image, run the code snippet under Question 2.

 ## Question 4
-We have executed five iterations of gridsearch to find the best model.
-We have specified the parameter dictionaries for each iteration.
+Five iterations of gridsearch have been executed to find the best model.
+The parameter dictionaries for each iteration have been specified.
 Run them one-by-one along with adjoining sweep codes to perform the sweeps in wandb interface.
-Analysing the charts and tables in wandb, we have identified the best model.
+Analysing the charts and tables in wandb, the best model has been identified.

-## Question 6
-The following interesting observations have been made from the parallel plots, scaterred plots and accuracy charts:

 ## Question 7
-For the confusion matrix, run the corresponding cells in the code.
+For the confusion matrix of the best model obtained above, run the corresponding cells in the code.

 ## Question 8
 Modify the loss function `Loss()` and the derivative of loss function `dLoss()` by adding 'l2' string as the last argument where these functions are called (in `loss_and_accuracy()` and `feedforward()` functions).
-Now run the commands in the cell under Question 8 to log its values into wandb.
+Now run the commands in the cell under **Question 8** to log its values into wandb.
 Check the `validation_accuracy` of this model and our best model to get an idea of the difference in performance.

 ## Question 10
-The following hyperparameters are observed to be critical for model selection:

-Hence we would use combinations of these.
-The three combinations to run grid search are:
+The three hyperparameter combinations to run for the MNIST dataset are given in the parameters dictionary.
+Execute the cells under **Question 10** to load the MNIST data set, and to train the model and log the accuracies and losses in Wandb.